How Much Does It Cost to Rent a Helicopter? (2025 Prices)

 • Landing Fees: Airports charge fees for landing and parking.

-• Pilot Fees: Some rentals include a pilot.
-Others charge extra for this service.
+• Pilot Fees: Some rentals include a pilot in the quoted rate.
+Others charge separately.

 Comparing Rental Options